Emeritus Professor of Reproductive Sciences (retired)

 Currently, my main interest is in the history of the reproductive and developmental sciences and their historical relationship to the development of human IVF and other clinical technologies, and to their regulation legally and ethically.

-I am joint senior editor of Reproductive BioMedicine and Society Online (RBMS) and one of the four editors of Reproductive BioMedicine Online (RBMO: both Elsevier).
+I am joint senior editor of Reproductive BioMedicine and Society Online (RBMS).
 I also co-edited the proceedings of the seventh seminar of the Cambridge Socio-legal Group called Birth Rites and Rights published by Hart Publishing.
 The 8th Edition of Essential Reproduction (Wiley Blackwell Science) was published in March 2018.

 Collaborators